 Deep below Grand Central Terminal, there’s a hidden power station known as M42 that does not appear on a single map or blueprint.
 In fact, its very existence was only acknowledged in the late 1980s and its exact location is still not public information.
 Nonetheless, unpublicized special tours have allowed the curious to head down there in the last five years or so.
 We can’t share all the details of how we landed on the coveted visit, but we were given the opportunity to explore this and other off-limits places in Grand Central Terminal recently – and took photographs.

-Most famously, the M42 basement (also known as Substation 1T and 1L) played an important, clandestine role in World War II.
-The original converters, which are no longer in operation, powered much of the New York Central Railroad and were a target for German spies who wanted to sabotage rail movement on the East Coast.
-The M42 basement was so secret that you risked being shot on site if you went down there – something our intrepid guide, Daniel Brucker, the official historian for Grand Central Terminal confirmed.
+Most famously, the M42 basement (also known as Substation 1T and 1L) is said to have played an important, clandestine role in World War II.
+In a story long told by Daniel Brucker, the former docent-in-chief at Grand Central, the original converters, which are no longer in operation, powered much of the New York Central Railroad and were a target for German spies who wanted to sabotage rail movement on the East Coast.
+Brucker would say that the M42 basement was so secret that you risked being shot on site if you went down there.

 Daniel Brucker, leading the tour